ManvendraPSdev/week-6-Sum-Server/Readme.md

-## Assignment for week 6

-Create an app that polls sum-server Get the current set of Todos ans render it on screen
+# Create an app that polls sum-server Get the current set of Todos ans render it on screen